Seattle Center News

 The team, comprised of celebrated Northwest artists Trimpin and Judith Caldwell, in partnership with Site Workshop and Highwire, will transform the asphalt plaza between Seattle Center Armory and EMP Museum into a free, artistically-inspired play area for kids of all ages (see link below for conceptual renderings and team resumes).

 The project team is undertaking a robust community engagement process to gather input and feedback from local kids so that the play area truly reflects the community's imagination and creative spirit.
 The project's partners invited children and adults alike to join team members in a Kick-Off Community Design Presentation and Workshop on March 1.
-Following additional community workshops scheduled around the city in spring 2014 to collect a diverse range of ideas, the team is inviting the public back for a design update open house on May 31 (click below for details).
+Following additional community workshops scheduled around the city in spring 2014 to collect a diverse range of ideas, the team invited the public back for a design update open house on May 31.